Healing unequal access to care

 Helping Children Catch Up in School

-Creativity, Talent, and Joy: Horses, Music, Dance, Soccer, etc.
+Joy, Creativity, and Talent: Horses, Music, Dance, Soccer, etc.

-The MCCC exposes children to enrichment opportunities to build confidence, to find joy, and to unlock new potential.
-Khmer dance and music lessons in piano, violin, and recorder are offered weekly.
-A highlight has been the opportunity to horseback ride with support from the Cambodian Equestrian Association.
-MCCC kids have become expert equestrians, met the King, become members of the Cambodian Olympic Team, and some have traveled to ASEAN equestrian competitions throughout southeast Asia.
-One rider became a horse expert, and now as an adult works at a horse club in southern Cambodia.
+The MCCC exposes children to enrichment opportunities to to find joy, build confidence, and to unlock new potential.
+For example, Khmer dance and music classes (piano, violin, and recorder) are offered biweekly.
+Horseback riding with support from the Cambodian Equestrian Association led to several MCCC kids becoming expert equestrians, with some traveling to ASEAN equestrian competitions throughout southeast Asia and becoming members of the Cambodian Olympic Team, and to meet the King.
+One rider, now an adult works at a horse club in southern Cambodia.

-2000+ children and teens have received direct critical support at the MCCC, with countless others benefiting from HIV treatment and the MCCC age-appropriate medical counseling approaches to HIV.
+2000+ children and teens have received direct critical support at the MCCC, with additional hundreds benefiting from HIV treatment and the MCCC’s age-appropriate medical counseling approaches to HIV.

 Ye How: a new chance